 These are just three examples.
 If you search the news, you’ll find many more, going back years.

-Because of an increasing number of incidents like these, even the New York Police Department (NYPD) wants you to stop putting your cell phone under your pillow.
+Even the New York Police Department (NYPD) wants you to stop putting your cell phone under your pillow because of incidents like these.
 There’s simply no doubt that sleeping with your phone charging next to you is a bad idea.

 Stop Using Electronics One to Two Hours Before Bed